 They are educated to advise businesses and organizations on how to comply with government rules.
 Because this role covers numerous industries, from healthcare and government to real estate and retail, a variety of postsecondary degree programs are available to train students for the position.

 While everyone's path is different, there are certain fundamentals to remember about the field.

 The industry an individual selects will most likely affect what they study and whether they pursue a bachelor's or master's degree.
 Larger industries may provide greater prospects for entry and advancement, although smaller industries may pay more after a compliance officer has gained more expertise.

 Common industries for compliance officers, according to Bureau of Labor Statistics (BLS) occupational employment and salary statistics, include:

 |Federal executive branch

 2. Complete a Bachelor's Degree

-Typically, compliance officers hold a four-year bachelor's degree.
+Typically, these officers hold a four-year bachelor's degree.
 They might begin with a bachelor's degree program connected to their preferred industry.
-Accounting, business, economics, finance, legal studies, management, and manufacturing are common majors for aspiring compliance officers.
+Accounting, business, economics, finance, legal studies, management, and manufacturing are common majors for aspiring them.

 A bachelor's degree is usually necessary to get a master's degree, and it can assist people in preparing to pass a certification test and receive professional compliance credentials.